Green Light teams: Secrecy

-The Green Light Team missions were not publicly disclosed until 1984 when military documents and papers from the Natural Resources Defense Council were outlined to the public.
+The Green Light team missions were not publicly disclosed until 1984 when military documents and papers from the Natural Resources Defense Council were outlined to the public.
 Many people, along with the American Congress, were skeptical of the concept of tactical nuclear devices being employed by a group of soldiers.
 At the time of the Atomic Demolition Munitions program's inception in the 1950s, the idea and practicality of this new smaller, tactical warfare was rational.
 In the Cold War's final few years of conflict and as concepts such as "limited nuclear war" were adapted, the practicality of the weapons were "obsolete", according to President George H.W.
 Bush.
 This further led to an increasing number of nuclear devices being relinquished or destroyed by all sides of the war.
-When NBC Nightly News ran two stories in the 1980s depicting the plan by the United States to operate Special Forces-led missions involving Atomic Demolition Munitions, West Germany's Defense Minister Manfred Worner led the plea for the United States to remove its Atomic Demolition Munitions cache in the area.
-By 1988, the last approximately 300 SADMs owned by the United States were surrendered from the NATO arsenal.
-In 1989, the SADMs weapon and the Green Light Teams were officially retired.
-By the end of the war, not a single Green Light Team conducted a real mission involving SADMs.
+When NBC Nightly News ran two stories in the 1980s depicting the plan by the United States to operate Special Forces-led missions involving Atomic Demolition Munitions, West Germany's Defense Minister Manfred Wörner led the plea for the United States to remove its Atomic Demolition Munitions cache in the area.
+By 1988, the last approximately 300 SADMs owned by the United States were withdrawn from the NATO arsenal.
+In 1989, the SADMs weapon and the Green Light teams were officially retired.
+By the end of the Cold War, not a single Green Light team conducted a real mission involving SADMs.
+According to Flavin, based on the complete list of 1st Battalion, 10th Special Forces Group's targeting packages, Green Light may have never been intended for actual usage and may have had more value to war planners as a psychological deterrent to Soviet military planners.